Skip to main content

 • B-europe: Domestic trains

-• TGV, Intercités, Intercités de Nuit
+• TGV, Intercités, Intercités de Nuit, TER NOMAD and TER FLUO

-• SNCB (b-europe): International trains
+• SNCB (B-europe): International trains

 • International TGV’s including Lyria and all Eurostar trains